Home > European Destinations > Poland > Things to Do in Warsaw on a Layover: Top Sights in One Day

 Luggage Storage at Warsaw Central Station

-There are lockers to store suitcases and luggage on the lower level of Warsaw Central Station.
+There are lockers to store luggage on the lower level of Warsaw Central Station.
 To find the lockers, follow the signs to the large hallway filled with lockers.

 Luggage Storage at Warsaw Central Station